dcajasn/Riskfolio-Lib/docs/source/index.rst

         </tbody>
     </table>

-(*) When SDP graph theory constraints are included.
-In the case of integer programming graph theory constraints, the model assume the SOCP formulation.
+(*) When SDP graph theory constraints or risk contribution constraints are included.
+In the case integer programming graph theory constraints are included, the model assume the SOCP formulation.

 (**) For these models is highly recommended to use MOSEK as solver, due to in some cases CLARABEL cannot find a solution and SCS takes too much time to solve them.